 18(1) The school board shall ensure that

-(a) each new school bus driver received a minimum of 24 hours of instruction in school bus driver training prior to operating a school bus carrying passengers;
+(a) each new school bus driver receives a minimum of 24 hours of instruction in school bus driver training prior to operating a school bus carrying passengers;

-The 24 hours of instruction required to obtain a School Bus Operator’s Certificate is offered through school divisions or by school bus contractors.
-The training, which focuses primarily on the Manitoba School Bus Driver's Handbook, is conducted by School Bus Driver Instructors (SBDI) who have been certified by Manitoba Education.
-The training requires that individuals successfully complete 24 hours of instruction which will include a written school bus knowledge test, school bus pre-trip inspection, and road test.
-Once all requirements of the training are successfully completed, the SBDI will submit a School Bus Driver Endorsement Form to the Pupil Transportation Unit, Manitoba Education whereupon a School Bus Operator’s Certificate is issued.
+The minimum 24 hours of instruction required to obtain a School Bus Operator’s Certificate is offered through school divisions or by school bus contractors.
+The training, which focuses primarily on the Manitoba School Bus Driver's Handbook, the MPI Driver's Handbook, and the Professional Driver's Manual is conducted by School Bus Driver Instructors who have been certified by Manitoba Education.
+The 24 hours of training will focus on:

 18(1) The school board shall ensure that